-- The successful implementation of the RRBO benchmarking pilot can attributed to several key factors: - the strong commitment and full support of the top executive and management of RRBO backed by reorganization and restructuring in river basin management with the transfer of this responsibility from the Ministry of Agriculture and Rural Development (MARD) to the Ministry of Natural Resources and commitment of some resources.
+- The successful implementation of the RRBO benchmarking pilot can be attributed to several key factors: - the strong commitment and full support of the top executive and management of RRBO backed by commitment of some resources.
 Without the buy-in and support of the top management, the performance benchmarking initiative cannot go far.

 Environment (MoNRE) this year and the finalization and implementation of the Government Decree on River basin Management most likely within the year.

-Even with the transfer of river basin management, the Institute of Water Resources Planning (IWARP) which is hosting and manning the RRBO can benefit from the experience.
+5 Even with the transfer of river basin management, the Institute of Water Resources Planning (IWARP) which is hosting and manning the RRBO can benefit from the experience.